Don McLean: "American Pie"

 Mike Mills of R.E.M. reflected on the song, that "'American Pie' just made perfect sense to me as a song and that's what impressed me the most.
 I could say to people this is how to write songs.
 When you've written at least three songs that can be considered classic that is a very high batting average and if one of those songs happens to be something that a great many people think is one of the greatest songs ever written you've not only hit the top of the mountain but you've stayed high on the mountain for a long time."

-When asked about his record broken by Taylor Swift in a Billboard interview, Don McLean said, "there is something to be said for a great song that has staying power.
-"American Pie" remained on top for 50 years and now Taylor Swift has unseated such a historic piece of artistry.
+When asked about his record being broken by Taylor Swift in a Billboard interview, Don McLean said, "there is something to be said for a great song that has staying power.
+'American Pie' remained on top for 50 years and now Taylor Swift has unseated such a historic piece of artistry.
 Let's face it, nobody ever wants to lose that No. 1 spot, but if I had to lose it to somebody, I sure am glad it was another great singer/songwriter such as Taylor."
 When Swift broke McLean's record, she sent him flowers and a handwritten note that read "I will never forget that I'm standing on the shoulders of giants".

-"Vincent (Starry Starry Night)"
+"Vincent"

 "Vincent" is a tribute to the 19th-century Dutch painter Vincent van Gogh.
 The inspiration came to McLean one morning while looking at a book about Van Gogh.
 As he studied a print of Van Gogh's painting The Starry Night, he realized that a song could be written about the artist through the painting.
+The song argues that Van Gogh had a psychiatric illness, as opposed to being insane.
 It reached number 12 on the Billboard Hot 100 and it proved to be a huge hit worldwide, including reaching number 1 in the UK Singles Chart.
 Mike Mills of R.E.M. said "You can't change a note in that song".
 The song was performed by NOFX on their album 45 or 46 Songs That Weren't Good Enough to Go on Our Other Records and appears on the Fat Wreck Chords compilation Survival of the Fattest.
 "Vincent" was sung by Josh Groban on his 2001 debut album.
 In 2018, singer-songwriter Ellie Goulding recorded a new, stripped back, acoustic guitar-driven version of the song.